 No, you have it exactly right, Sean.

-This is uh this is a familiar story, the revolving door, turning public service into self-service.
+This is a familiar story, the revolving door, turning public service into self-service.

 They use their public service, they use their contacts, and they cash in through the revolving door.

-So we followed the money, did a full cash analysis, and like you said, we found James Comey's net worth was a modest two hundred and six thousand dollars before he went to Lockheed Martin.
+So we followed the money, did a full cash analysis, and like you said, we found James Comey's net worth was a modest $206,000 before he went to Lockheed Martin.

-And uh, by the way, he wasn't just consulting Lockheed Martin, he was their general counsel and a senior vice president at the corporation, which kind of begs the question why would you choose a young James Comey?
+He was their general counsel and a senior vice president at the corporation, which kind of begs the question, why would you choose a young James Comey?

 He's got no corporate experience of that kind.

-So he was working directly for Lockheed Martin and directly.
+So he was working directly for Lockheed Martin.

-All right, and explain this six point one million dollars that Lockheed Martin, who how much were they paying him a year?
+And explain the $6.1 million that Lockheed Martin, who how much were they paying him a year?

 Do you know the yearly salary?

-They only disclosed the full compensation to James Comey in the year two thousand and nine.
+They only disclose the full compensation to James Comey in the year 2009.

 So it's possible he earned that much before then.